IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

   in the driver source file: utils/vol2planeTransfer.C
 * Temperature is in Kelvin and is specified in the input file
 * All moduli are in GPa and is specified in the input file

+### Notes to user ###
+During the interpolation and subsequent writing of data, the following checks are performed:
+* If a point on the cross-section is inside of an inclusion, the properties of the material of the inclusion are used for Young's modulus and Poisson ratio; the crosslink density at the point is set to 0.
+* Neighbors of a point on the cross-section that are outside of the radius of the search (% of extent passed by user) or inside of inclusions are given 0 weight in the interpolation.
+* If all neighbors of a point on the cross-section are inside of inclusions, an error is thrown and the program halts with non-zero exit status.